gcasalett/the-best-github-demo/some-git-commands.md

 Grab all changes and get them ready to commit (a.k.a. "staging" your changes):
 `$ git add -A`

+You can see which files will be staged if you run add, and which files are already staged.
+Usually unstaged files are in red, staged files in green.
+ `$ git status`

 Commit changes (save a snapshot in the history of your repo):
 `$ git commit -m "My commit message"`